celina-mb/school-mgmt-system/README.md

 For this current implementation (as of Nov 17th, there are NO lists for the students enrolled to a class, HOWEVER they'll be implemented soon :D)

 ## Usage instructions
 Upon starting the program, a menu is displayed with numeric options for the user to select one.
-The options are as follows:
+The options available are as follow: Add Student (to an existing class), Remove Student (to an existing class), Create Class, Assign Teacher (to an existing class)

 ## Class diagram
 ![image](https://github.com/user-attachments/assets/726df01a-8ca8-4670-b71c-37c284ba87b2)